hokifung/3D-Brain-Midsagittal-Flip/README.md

 The python script provides a CLI (Command Line Interface) usage for this program.
 To execute it:
 ```
-python flip.py <input_folder> <output_folder>
+python3 flip.py <input_folder> <output_folder>
 ```
-<sup>*</sup>Please make sure the input images are normalized to a standard space (for brain images) or make sure the plane-to-be-flipped sits on the midpoint of the chosen axis.
+<sup>*</sup> Please make sure the input images are normalized to a standard space (for brain images) or make sure the plane-to-be-flipped sits on the midpoint of the chosen axis.

 ## Questions, Issues, and Feedback